-Council of Europe foreign ministers agreed on Friday to restore Russia's right to participate in its Parliamentary Assembly "on an equal basis" with other member nations, a move towards resolving the international organization's conflict over Moscow's annexation of Crimea five years ago.
+Council of Europe foreign ministers agreed to restore Russia's right to participate in its Parliamentary Assembly "on an equal basis" with other member nations, a move towards resolving the international organization's conflict over Moscow's annexation of Crimea five years ago.

-Europe's leading human rights organization approved by majority vote a joint declaration that attempts to appease Russia.
+Europe's leading human rights organization approved by majority vote a joint declaration on Friday that attempts to appease Russia.
 The decision came during a ministerial-level celebration of the council's 70-year history of dialogue and cooperation, and is a precursor to restoring Russia's vote in the council next month.